 Right next to ripe summer tomatoes, the most important ingredient for this perfect pie is the cheese!

 Borden® Cheese melts so well, there’s no need to waste time shredding it myself.
 It makes this amazing summer recipe an absolute crowd-pleaser.

 Plus, with Borden® Cheese you are guaranteed your cheese is made with the highest quality dairy, from over 8,000 family-owned farms in the United States.

-Then spread the cheese, herbs, and mayo blend over the crust and top with fresh sliced tomatoes.
+Slice the tomatoes into 1/4 inch rounds and lay the slices on paper towels to drain off excess juices.
+Then spread the cheese, herbs, and mayo blend over the prepared pie crust and top with fresh sliced tomatoes.

 Southern Tomato Slab Pie is a fabulous recipe to make for Father’s Day and other summertime weekend events.
 Borden® Cheese brings families together around the table, transforming meals into memorable moments!

 Tomato Pie Q&A